Benny Parsons

 Benjamin Stewart Parsons (July 12, 1941 – January 16, 2007) was an American NASCAR driver, and later an announcer/analyst/pit reporter on SETN, TBS, ABC, ESPN, NBC, and TNT.
 He became famous as the 1973 NASCAR Winston Cup Series champion, and was a 2017 NASCAR Hall of Fame inductee.
 He was the older brother of former NASCAR driver, car owner, and broadcaster Phil Parsons of Phil Parsons Racing.

-He was nicknamed "BP" and "the Professor", the latter in part because of his popular remarks and relaxed demeanor.
+Parsons was nicknamed "BP" and "the Professor", the latter in part because of his popular remarks and relaxed demeanor.

 Early life

 Parsons was born in Wilkes County, North Carolina.
 He spent his childhood years in the Blue Ridge Mountains of North Carolina and played football at Millers Creek High School (now known as West Wilkes High School).
 Following high school, he moved to Detroit, Michigan where his father operated a taxicab company.
 Parsons worked at a gas station and drove cabs in Detroit before beginning his racing career.
 While working at the gas station one day, a couple of customers towing a race car invited him to a local race track.
 The driver of the car never showed up for that evening's race, and Parsons drove the car in a race for the first time later that night.
 Benny later moved to Ellerbe, North Carolina and always called it home.